FaycalBoutam/package-system/README.md

 Staff can see, create, and edit packages.

-Admin can see, create, edit and delete packages.
+Admin can also delete packages, and edit users.

 ## Progress